lowRISC/opentitan/hw/ip/hmac/doc/registers.md

 ### CFG . digest_swap
 Digest register byte swap.

 If 1 the value contained in each digest output register is converted to big-endian byte order.
 This setting does not affect the order of the digest output registers, [`DIGEST_0`](#digest_0) still contains the first 4 bytes of the digest.

 ### CFG . endian_swap
 Endian swap.

 If 0, each value will be added to the message in little-endian byte order.
 The value is written to MSG_FIFO same to the SW writes.
 If 1, then each individual multi-byte value, regardless of its alignment, written to [`MSG_FIFO`](#msg_fifo) will be added to the message in big-endian byte order.
 A message written to [`MSG_FIFO`](#msg_fifo) one byte at a time will not be affected by this setting.
 From a hardware perspective byte swaps are performed on a TL-UL word granularity.

 ### CFG . sha_en
+SHA-2 enable.

-SHA256 enable.
-If 0, SHA engine won't initiate compression, this is used to stop operation of the SHA engine until configuration has been done.
-When the SHA engine is disabled the digest is cleared.
+ If 0, the SHA engine will not initiate compression, this is used to stop operation of the SHA-2 engine until configuration has been done.
+ When the SHA-2 engine is disabled the digest is cleared.

 ### CFG . hmac_en
 HMAC datapath enable.